 Let me start by saying I have a lot of hair.
 My Equestrian Boots and Bridles co-editor, Katie, is just the same.
 So even day-to-day hair management can be a struggle.
 But I think with these tips we should have you covered!

-Before we get into the hairstyles though, let’s talk maintenance…
+Before we get into the horseback riding hairstyles though, let’s talk maintenance…

 Keeping Your Hair In Good Condition